MHamzaS45/adaptive-neat-engine/README.md

 # Adaptive NEAT Engine (WIP)

 An advanced, multi-task neuroevolution engine built on top of `neat-python`.
-This system demonstrates how a neural network can dynamically evolve its physical topology or structure, as to adapt to fundamentally different, sequential challenges without suffering from catastrophic forgetting.
+This system demonstrates how a neural network can dynamically evolve its physical topology or structure, as to adapt to fundamentally different, sequential challenges without suffering from catastrophic forgetting, as outlined in the
+<i> Evolving Neural Networks through Augmenting Topologies.
+Evolutionary Computation, 10(2), pp.99-127 . </i>
+paper

 ## Core Concepts